 I’m not a big fan of the ‘by-the-book’ Hayduke route from Moab to Lockhart Basin.
-Maybe it’s because I had a miserable time both years I’ve walked along the section.
+Maybe it’s because I had a miserable time 2 of the 3 years I’ve walked along the section.
 It might have been my 2009 experience when I found the springs in northern Lockhart Canyon dry and ended up going a long way without any water OR maybe it was almost getting blown off the road by numerous 4-wheelers en route to Hurrah Pass OR just how walking along pavement in general makes me antsy.
-It’s definitely a scenic area and definitely the most easily followed route , but I think I’d always opt for the Behind the Rocks or Over Hatch Mesa alternates for this section personally.
+It’s definitely a scenic area and definitely the most easily followed route , but I think I’d usually opt for the Behind the Rocks or Over Hatch Mesa alternates for this section personally.
 Here’s my overview of the section:

 The climb up to Hurrah Pass provides great views back down on Kane Springs Canyon and it’s possible to observe the localized anticline geology aka the bending of the earth.

 Once at the pass one can get a glimpse of the Potash evaporation ponds on the other side of the river.
 Descending the west side of from Hurrah Pass one passes several interesting hoodoos and side canyons before getting back down in the flats.
 Soon a spur road on the right leads through a Frisbee golf course and to Basecamp Adventure Lodge.
 Its owner Tom is very backpacker-friendly and will likely offer up a cold drink if desired.
 Continuing along the route soon nears the Colorado and then parallels it on a bench.
 This next stretch is fairly dry with little shade, but access to the river is possible in a few spots if one needs relief.
 Also, just before coming to the split in the road at Chickens Corners, look for a grassy stock pond on the left which is another good source for water.